zombocom/rundoc/README.md

 ## Configure

-You can configure your docs in your docs use the `rundoc` command
+You can configure your docs in your docs use the `runDOC` command

     ```
     :::- rundoc